snerstack/sner-monorepo/README.md

 * Swagger UI does not work well for session authenticated users.
 In order to prevent CSRF for API endpoints only apikey must be used in the request.
 Use private-browser window.

+* The application is not relocatable in terms of sub-URL and must be hosted at "/".
+Relocating would require a Vite build with --base=, urlFor() with import.meta.BASE_URL, Flask APPLICATION_ROOT, and WSGI SCRIPT_NAME.